-Uber back running in the Philippines after it pays $9.6M in penalties
+Uber back running in the Philippines after it paid $9.6M in penalties

 Renault-Nissan and Dongfeng partner to build electric cars for China